 The semesters for which you are enrolled and your enrollment status (full-time versus less than-full-time) affect the aid programs for which you are eligible and your estimated cost of attendance.
-WMU assumes full-time enrollment for fall and spring when estimating financial aid offers.
+WMU assumes full-time enrollment for Fall and Spring when estimating financial aid offers.

-Your offer amounts may be affected if you are enrolled less than full-time, less than half-time, enrolled in summer I or summer II, graduating in August or December or you are an undergraduate student becoming a graduate student.
+Your offer amounts may be affected if you are enrolled less than full-time, less than half-time, enrolled in Summer I or Summer II, graduating in August or December or you are an undergraduate student becoming a graduate student.

 Enrolled less than full-time

-If you will be enrolled less than full-time in any term, your offers may be reduced or cancelled depending upon your actual enrollment at the time of disbursement and the eligibility criteria for each of the aid programs.
+If you will be enrolled less than full-time in any semester, your offers may be reduced or cancelled depending upon your actual enrollment at the time of disbursement and the eligibility criteria for each of the aid programs.
 To be considered full-time, a student must be enrolled in 12 credit hours as determined at the time of census.
 Half-time enrollment is at least six credit hours.
 During summer semesters, full-time enrollment is at least six credit hours and half-time is at least three credit hours.
 The Registrar’s Office has complete information on enrollment.